oqtane/oqtane.docs/src/pages/guides/docs/api-menu.md

 # How the API-Navigation (TOC) Works

 The API navigation can be quite tricky, because the default docfx behavior results in a very hard-to-use TOC-menu on the side.
-Because of this, we use a special trick where a javascript in `layout\oqtane\toc.extension.js` optimizes the names based on some rules.
+Because of this, we use a special trick where a JavaScript in `layout\oqtane\toc.extension.js` optimizes the names based on some rules.

 Here's what it does